CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 [Download page](LINK).
 After having downloaded the package you can install it on Debian based systems with:

+** Note: This is work in progress.
+Currently there are no packages available.
+If you want to have access to Yothalot you can send an e-mail to:<info@copernica.com>**

 ```bash
 sudo pkg -i /path/to/yothalot-version.rpm
 ```